ocelot-wars/ocelot-wars/README.md

 Later iterations of the game will potentially

-- differentiate the REST API into
+- differentiate the API into
-    - a simple REST API for quick programming competitions (multi-hour)
+    - a simple API for quick programming competitions (multi-hour)
-    - a more advanced REST API for fine-grained control and longer competitions (multi-day)
+    - a more advanced API for fine-grained control and longer competitions (multi-day)
 - potentially play in space or on earth
 - have a different game goal, e.g. player that survives wins (implies some way of eliminating the other players)
 - have various unit types